10 Best HVAC

 Compare Multiple Bids

-Contact at least three HVAC companies for quotes.
-Explain the issues and have technicians visit to inspect your HVAC system if possible.
-Compare the contractors' explanations, solutions, estimated costs, warranties, and timeframes.
-Avoid companies that pressure you or demand payment upfront.
+Request estimates from at least three HVAC companies.
+Describe your issues and ask if technicians can inspect your system in person.
+Compare each contractor's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Avoid companies that pressure you or demand payment before work.

 Check Credentials

 HVAC contractors in Ohio are licensed by the Ohio Construction Industry Licensing Board.
-To obtain a license, contractors need to have at least five years of experience, carry a minimum amount of contractor liability coverage, and pass an exam.
-Your local jurisdiction may have additional requirements.
-Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can aid your decision.
-Choose a provider with great reviews and stories of positive experiences from customers.
+To obtain a license, contractors must have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
+Specific jurisdictions may have additional licensing requirements.
+Checking reviews on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can aid your decision as well.
+Choose a provider with great reviews and reports of positive experiences from customers.

 Understand Work Details